 MAKE SURE YOU AND YOUR STUDENTS ARE FOCUSED ON JESUS

 As you reflect on these things, take time to make sure that you AND your students are focused on the immensity of all of this.
 Take time to make sure that you AND your students are focused on Jesus.
-Because, just as you’re busy, so your students.
-There’s a good chance they’re involved with a lot of what you’re involved with, and there’s also a chance they’re involved with plenty of other things as well.
+Remember, just as you’re busy, so are your students.
+There’s a good chance they’re involved with a lot of what you’re involved with and plenty of other things as well.

 Disclaimer: The views and opinions expressed in the YS Blog are those of the authors and do not necessarily reflect the opinion or position of YS.